 It has some unique features like a boundary challenge system which warns you when your dog is trying to cross the boundary.
 However it has one of the highest boundary wobbles of 8.8 feet.

 Now that you have carefully read our wireless dog fence reviews we would recommend any of the above invisible fences for you, but we have to admit that our favourite is the PetSafe PIF00-12917 Stay and Play Wireless Fence.
 It has enough range and features to satisfy most urban as well as rural dog lovers.
-It is also priced right for the most discerning customer so we feel that it deserves the title as the best wireless dog fence for 2016.
+It is also priced right for the most discerning customer so we feel that it deserves the title as the best invisible dog fence for 2017.

-Whichever wireless fence you choose, ensure that you read the manual carefully before installing it.
+Whichever e you choose, ensure that you read the manual carefully before installing it.
 Remember not to install the transmitter very close to other electronic or radio equipment like your washing machine, television etc. as it can interfere with the transmitter and make the boundary unstable.
 Also install it away from your Wi-Fi system and garage doors.
 Maintain a minimum of 3 feet from these objects

 Once installed take the time to train your dog with the required patience.
 It will take 1-3 weeks depending on the type of dog you have.
 Do go online or speak to your vet/ dog trainer to understand what it will take to train your dog.
 Ensure the dog is not wearing the collar for more than 12 to 13 hours a day.
 Also never attach a leash to this collar.